geneichinose/capstone_20_1_InitialReport_EDA/README.md

 The moment tensor (MT) is a mathematical representation of a generalized seismic source that quantify a set of forces and orientations based on the source’s radiation pattern.
 The MT is mathematically represented as a 2nd-order symmetric tensor expressed as a 3-by-3 matrix (i.e., as three shear force couples and three linear vector dipole forces).
 In a Cartesian coordinate system (i.e., x-axis: +east/-west, y-axis: +north/-south, z-axis: +up/-down), the dipole forces are contained along the diagonal Mxx, Myy, and Mzz of the tensor.
 The off-diagonal elements Mxy, Mxz, and Myz contain the shear force couples.
 Through the conservation of angular momentum, there are two force-couples (a.k.a. the double-couple), with one acting in the opposite direction to the other.
 The MT is symmetrical and therefore Mxy=Myx, Mxz=Mzx, and Myz=Mzy resulting in only six of nine unique tensor elements, that can also be in vector form M (see MT diagram).

 We have compiled a set of moment tensor solutions from 1440 earthquakes, explosions, and cavity collapses.
 Collapses associated with mining activity and underground nuclear explosions are based on a preliminary small set of 43 events (Pasyanos et al., 2023; in prep).
-For explosions, we use the MT database for explosions from Pasyanos and Chiang (2022).
-For the earthquake population, we use the same full MT solution dataset that was used for event identification in Pasyanos and Chiang (2021).
-This includes the datasets of Dreger et al. (2000), Minson and Dreger (2008), Ford et al. (2009a), Boyd et al. (2015).
+For explosions, we use the MT database for explosions from [Pasyanos and Chiang (2022)](https://doi.org/10.1785/0120210167).
+For the earthquake population, we use the same full MT solution dataset that was used for event identification in Pasyanos and Chiang (2022).
+This includes the datasets of Dreger et al. (2000), [Minson and Dreger (2008)](https://doi.org/10.1111/j.1365-246X.2008.03797.x), [Ford et al. (2009)](https://doi.org/10.1029/2008JB005743), [Boyd et al. (2015)](https://doi.org/10.1785/0120140285).
 The class labels for this dataset assumes that seismic events reported by the USGS are natural earthquakes.
-The explosions are mainly from underground U.S. testing in southern Nevada (Department of Energy publication NV-209) but other chemical explosions and mining accidents worldwide are reported in news media.
+The explosions are mainly from underground U.S. testing in southern Nevada ([Department of Energy publication NV-209](https://www.nnss.gov/docs/docs_librarypublications/doe_nv-209_rev16.pdf)) but other chemical explosions and mining accidents worldwide are reported in news media.

 ## Data Preparation